Guide to what’s on in London in February 2017

 Star Wars fans are in for a treat as over 200 costumes, props, models and artwork from the franchise are displayed in a special exhibition.
 Find your own Star Wars character in an interactive quest.
 Open 10am-6pm.
 Tickets: Adults £20-£25.
 Children £10-£15.
 The O2, Peninsula Square, Greenwich, SE10 0DX.
 Nearest station: North Greenwich.
 For more information, visit the Star Wars Identities website.

-Posted on 31 January 2017, in Art, Families, Festivals, London, Music, Tourist Attractions and tagged February 2017, half-term, london, Things to do in London, Travel, What's On Guide.
+Posted on 31 Jan 2017, in Art, Families, Festivals, London, Music, Tourist Attractions and tagged February 2017, half-term, London, Things to do in London, Travel, What's On Guide.
 Bookmark the permalink.
 15 Comments.